 An experiential and didactic introduction to the separate arts therapies: movement, art, music and language arts, emphasizing the creative process.
+Every year.
+3 Credits

 HE-150 Health and Physical Education for the Teacher

 The planning, development, implementation and evaluation of comprehensive health education programs.